 top of page

-The awe-inspiring power of natural forces transform, dissolve and erase constructs over time and space, creating a sense of the ephemeral nature of time in relation to human lives.
-Rather than showing the moment of devastation, it stands at the edges observing the creeping anticipation and intentionality and the elegiac aftermath.
+The awe-inspiring power of climatic forces transform, dissolve and erase constructs over time and space, creating a sense of the ephemeral nature of time in relation to human lives.
+Rather than showing the moment of devastation, the work stands at the edges observing the creeping anticipation and intentionality and the elegiac aftermath.
 The ghostly remnants of the past linger as storms and seas encroach, time elapses, erosion occurs, human artefacts break down, natural objects are displaced, matter grows over the ruins of civilisations.

 bottom of page